rvdbreemen/OTGW-firmware/README.md

 - settings for Hostname and MQTT in the webUI (just compile and edit in webUI)
 - OTmonitor Web UI (standalone interface)
 - reliable OTA upgrades (v0.6.0+)

-- upgrade PIC firmware using OTmonitor software (through port 1023)
+**WARNING: Do not upgrade your PIC thru port 1023!
+Connect Your OTGW to your serialport instead for upgrade.**

 To do:
 - InfluxDB client to do direct logging